JeremyLing04/FAIryTale/replit.md

 - The system automatically detects and uses the venv when available

 ### Recent Changes
+- **January 17, 2025**: Completed migration from PostgreSQL to Firebase Firestore
+- **January 17, 2025**: Updated all database operations to use Firebase string IDs instead of integer IDs
+- **January 17, 2025**: Migrated schema definitions from Drizzle ORM to Firebase-compatible TypeScript interfaces
 - **January 16, 2025**: Replaced OpenAI with Ollama+Mistral for story generation
 - **January 16, 2025**: Integrated Python-based Stable Diffusion image generator with IP-Adapter support
 - **January 16, 2025**: Modified choice system to only appear every 2-3 chapters instead of every chapter